Evolution With Purpose: Hierarchy-Informed Optimization of Whole-Brain Models: Method

 For curriculum-based strategies, \(G_{\mathrm{total}}\) was divided evenly across six hierarchy-defined phases (as was described in Section~\ref{sec:optimization_curricula}).
 Within each phase, only the parameter subset corresponding to the active RSN was allowed to vary, while parameters optimized in prior phases were held fixed.
 This schedule yielded an equal overall computational budget while controlling the effective search dimensionality over time.

 All experiments were parallelized using a hub-and-spoke distributed evolutionary architecture with four concurrent evolutionary engines \cite{Shahrzad2023}.
 In this setup, multiple worker spokes evaluate candidate solutions in parallel and synchronize with a central hub that maintains population state and applies selection and variation.
-This design increases throughput without changing the underlying optimization dynamics, and it ensures identical GA settings across homogeneous and heterogeneous curricula.
+This design increases throughput without changing the underlying optimization dynamics, and ensures identical GA settings across all methods.
+It thus enables a controlled comparison that isolates the impact of curriculum on the optimization process.